 For now, Lyon said he has not seen any evidence to suggest anti-American sentiment is brewing in the region, but “if the tariff rhetoric takes a decidedly more negative turn, the risk of a backlash could gain momentum.”
 (HBC last week confirmed it was phasing out the Ivanka Trump brand from its Canada-based Hudson’s Bay stores, citing dimming sales.
 However, insiders have speculated that the firm faced pressures to ditch the first daughter’s eponymous line after her father targeted Canada with new tariffs.)

 So far — on the lists of thousands of products from the U.S., China, Mexico, Canada and Europe threatened with or affected by new tariffs — footwear and apparel have been largely spared.
 But last week, the Trump administration said it identified an additional $200 billion worth of U.S. imports from China to be hit with a 10 percent tariff — and that list included handbags.

-If the tariffs go into affect, Lyon estimates that Michael Kors’ fiscal year 2019 earnings would take a 0.7 percent hit, Tapestry could be dented by 1 percent, and Steve Madden would take the greatest dip at 5 percent.
+If the tariffs go into effect, Lyon estimates that Michael Kors’ fiscal year 2019 earnings would take a 0.7 percent hit, Tapestry could be dented by 1 percent and Steve Madden would take the greatest dip at 5 percent.